whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/Make/types of modules.md

 ## Searches

 - A typical search module returns **zero, one, or more bundles** which are then passed on to the next module for processing.

 - Search modules can be placed **at the beginning, middle, or end of a scenario.**

 - Scenarios can contain **an unlimited number** of search modules.

-### Examples:
+### Examples

 - **[Monday](https://www.make.com/en/help/apps/productivity/monday-v2.html "Monday v2") > List pulses in all boards** returns all account's pulses.

 ## Triggers

 Trigger modules generate bundles when there has been a _change_ in a given service.
 The change can be a creation of a new record(s), deletion of a record(s), update of a record(s), etc. Make distinguishes between two types of triggers: **Polling triggers** and **Instant triggers**.

 - Every trigger can return **zero, one, or more bundles** which are then passed on to the next module for processing.

 - Triggers can be placed only **at the beginning of** a scenario.

 - Each scenario can contain **only one** trigger.

 ### Polling triggers